 Call (510) 444-0473 or stop in during open hours to check it out and submit a volunteer application.

-A computer docent is needed at the Elmhurst Branch (1427 88th Avenue) and the Martin Luther King, Jr. Branch (6833 International Blvd).
-Make a difference by helping patrons with basic computer skills such as setting up an email address, learning how to use word processing, completing on-line applications, etc. This branch needs assistance Tuesdays 11:30-6:30 (or any 2-hour block within that time period), Saturdays 10:00-1:00, and 3:00-5:00 on Wednesdays, Thursdays, and Fridays.
+Computer docents are needed at the Elmhurst Branch (1427 88th Avenue) and the Martin Luther King, Jr. Branch (6833 International Blvd).
+Make a difference by helping patrons with basic computer skills such as setting up an email address, learning how to use word processing, completing on-line applications, etc.

 To apply, please complete an OPL volunteer application and submit to: Sara DuBois, Oakland Main Library, 125 14th St., Oakland 94612.